asmadotgh/automated_anno/README.md

 \<YYYY-MM-DD> is the starting date.
 It is optional.
 If not specified then anno will be generated for a week from today.

 \<to> is an optional email address ending in @mit.edu.
 If not set, the default value will be used.

+## Note
+The code has been tested with python 3.6.